The original Bell Woodworking building instructions regarding the shroud & forestay attachment fittings (on page 25) are;

 A shroud anchor plate is fitted in upright position centrally to each shroud block and one other plate is fixed inside the bow to the fore transom vertical to the centre line with the lower edge about 1" from the fore decking (Plate 61).

 These fittings - Holt-Allen HA 3s were cast aluminium.
-If you were lucky, the castings were OK and they didn't break.
-Using aluminium and brass together in a boat is really bad practice (as they will react together and corrode).
+If you were lucky, the castings were un-flawed and they didn't break.
+Using aluminium and brass together in a boat is really bad practice as they will react together and corrode, what is known as galvanic corrosion.

 It wasn't long before racing sailors were looking for ways of adjusting the mast rake.
 Bottle screws for the shrouds were offered as an option, but never really took off.
 Most opted for U section channel adjusters.